docat-org/docat/doc/getting-started.md

 ### Upload your documentation

-You can uppload any static html site by zipping it and then posting the file to the backend.
+You can upload any static html site by zipping it and then posting the file to the backend.

 For example to upload the file `docs.zip` as version `1.0.0` for `awesome-project`.